AnemoneLabs/nymphemeral/docs/source/install/connections.rst

 Connections
 ===========
 We recommend using `stunnel`_, `Tor`_ and `socat`_ along with
 nymphemeral when downloading and sending messages.
+If you are a `Whonix`_ user, you should go to :ref:`connections-whonix`.

 Stunnel
 -------